Considering a New Cat? Maybe a Purebred Is Right for You

 5. Considerations for Owners

-- Skin Care Commitment: Prospective owners should be prepared to invest time in caring for their pet’s skin to keep it healthy.
+- Skin Care Commitment: Prospective owners should prepare to invest time in caring for their pet’s skin to keep it healthy.

 - Companionship Needs: Their social nature means they do best in homes where someone is often present, or where they can enjoy the company of another pet